 Marjorie likes museums, book groups, ethnic restaurants, and walking around New York City.

 Marjorie completed a Masters program in English/Creative Writing, where she worked on short stories.
-Workshops were at the heart of the program, where groups of about a dozen students did close readings of each other's work and learned to give and receive useful feedback.
+Workshops were the heart of the program, where groups of about a dozen students did close readings of each other's work and learned to give and receive useful feedback.
 Process classes, which focused on particular aspects of writing, and graduate and undergraduate literature courses were also part of the program.
 Marjorie's class was also the last to take orals for the M.A., which focused on three authors selected from different genres and time periods.
 Marjorie's authors were Isaac Bashevis Singer, Dorothy Sayers, and Shakespeare (just the tragedies).

 Note Editor, Hastings Constitutional Law Quarterly